NativeScript/docs-v7/vuejs-docs/ns-ui/ListView/scrolling.md

 ## Horizontal Scrolling

-Just set `<RadListView orientation="vertical" ...>` and the scroll will be horizontal.
+Just set `<RadListView orientation="horizontal" ...>` and the scroll will be horizontal.